Today’s walk from Abingdon to Wallingford is 13.5 miles and starts and ends in two of the most picturesque Thames side towns.

 From Clifton Lock the path wends round toward the village of Clifton Hampden, named after John Hampden, cousin of Oliver Cromwell.
 Here you become faced with the bucolic view of the 12th century Grade II* listed Church of St. Michael & All Angels behind the red brick gothic Clifford Hampden Bridge , built in 1864 designed by George Gilbert Scott this was a toll bridge until 1946.
 The river is quite shallow here and was the site of a ferry crossing from the 14th century.
 Just over the bridge is the thatched Barley Mow pub built in 1352 and which features in Jerome K Jerome’s “Three Men in a Boat” described as “the quaintest, most old-world inn up the river“.
 It was shut when I arrived.

 Going over the bridge, the path swaps banks and you are now on a long sweeping curve from Clifton Hampden to Little Wittenham.
 You go through a gate and down some steps into open meadows, where, way off to the right, you can just make out the two small hills – the Sinodun Hills or Wittenham Clumps.
 The three mile curve of the river between Clifton Lock and Day’s Lock takes you to the foot of the Clumps so you can measure your progress.
 Although officially the Sinodun Hills, the Wittenham Clumps refers to the beech tree plantings at the top, “the oldest beech tree plantings in England, dating to the 1740s“.
-They are situated i the 250 acre Little Wittenham Nature Reserve, a designated Special Area of Conservation managed by the Earth trust.
+They are situated in the 250 acre Little Wittenham Nature Reserve, a designated Special Area of Conservation managed by the Earth Trust.
 The second hill which gradually comes into view as you approach, is the site of an late Bronze Age/Iron Age fort.

-At the foot of the Clumps, is Day’s Lock, crossing first the Weir, then the lock.
+At the foot of the Clump, is Day’s Lock, the path crossing first the Weir, then the lock.
 At Day’s Lock you again switch banks and you soon come to Little Wittenham Bridge, which you go under, but don’t cross.
 The Bridge links to an island on which stands the lock house.
 This is the finishing line for the World Pooh Sticks Championship which has been running annually since 1984.

 Half a mile on from the bridge, you come to Overey Head Piece and then a footbridge over the River Thame which feeds into the Thames at this point.
 Shortly after, the path diverges from the river for a short while along the A4074 through Shillingford, past the Kingfisher Pub (also closed) down to the beautiful Shillingford Wharf, where you turn left by Shillingford Court, and be stunned by the markers of previous floodlines on the wall.
 The highest flood level was January 27 1800, when it was some 3 metres high.